netxms/netxms-doc/admin/event-processing.rst

 is set for a rule and that rule is matched, subsequent rules (with higher rule number) will not be processed.

-:guilabel:`Event Processing Policy` rules are managed using :guilabel:`Event Processing Policy Editor`.
-To access the :guilabel:`Event Processing Policy Editor` window, press ``F4`` or select :menuselection:`Tools --> Event Processing Policy` menu.
+:guilabel:`Event Processing Policy` rules are managed using :guilabel:`Event Processing Policy Editor` available in :guilabel:`Configuration --> Event Processing Policy`.

 Only one user of |product_name| server can access :guilabel:`Event Processing Policy Editor` window at a time.
 Other users will receive ``Component locked``